Soham-47/attention-lab/README.md

 Masked self-attention applies a causal mask so each token only attends to itself and previous tokens — essential for autoregressive generation.

-Multi-head attention divides the embedding into seperate heads so that the each attention head focuses on specific subspace of the embedding.
+Multi-head attention projects the embedding to a different space and then divides it for seperate heads so that the each attention head focuses on specific subspace of the embedding.

 ## References